flash1ng/Enterprise-network-with-ca-and-firewall/README.md

-# Enterprise-network-with-ca-and-firewall
-Enterprise network project with VLAN segmentation, Certificate Authority, FTP server and firewall configuration (iptables)
+🏢 Enterprise Network with Certificate Authority and Firewall 📌 Project Overview

+This project represents a simulated enterprise network built in Cisco Packet Tracer with:

+VLAN segmentation

+Centralized Certificate Authority

+FTP server configuration

+Firewall implementation using iptables

+Guest Wi-Fi network

+Inter-VLAN routing

+The goal was to design a secure corporate network infrastructure following basic enterprise security principles.